Shreyavenkatakumar/EV-Insights-AI-Analyzer/README.md

 ## 🌐 Deployment

 This app is designed for easy deployment on Streamlit Community Cloud.
-1. Push this entire repository to your GitHub account.
+1. Push this entire repository (including the `models/` folder) to your GitHub account.
 2. Go to [**share.streamlit.io**](https://share.streamlit.io).
-3. Connect your GitHub account and select this repository.
+3. Connect your GitHub account.
+4. Click "New app" and select the repository.
-4. Ensure the "Main file path" is set to `app.py`.
+5. Ensure the "Main file path" is set to `app.py`.
-5. Click "Deploy!"
+6. Click "Deploy!"

 ## 👩‍💻 Author